-Who May Apply. (i) Full-time Assistant Professors, (ii) who exhibit potential for great distinction in their areas of expertise, (iii) in the schools of Arts, Biological Sciences, Education, Engineering, Humanities, Information and Computer Sciences, Physical Sciences, Social Sciences, Social Ecology, or Nursing Science and Public Health and Department of Pharmaceutical Sciences, (iv) who have completed at least two but not more than four full years of service by July 1, 2017.
+Who May Apply. (i) Full-time Assistant Professors, (ii) who exhibit potential for great distinction in their areas of expertise, (iii) in the schools of Arts, Biological Sciences, Education, Engineering, Humanities, Information and Computer Sciences, Physical Sciences, Social Sciences, Social Ecology, Law or Business, (iv) who have completed at least two but not more than four full years of service by July 1, 2018.
 Prior Assistant Professor appointments at another research university may be counted toward this criteria.

 In addition, candidates may not be under consideration for tenure at the time the fellowship is awarded and cannot be under consideration for tenure while holding a Hellman Fellowship.